 Regarding Switzerland, in 2018 Simone Sporing held a (german) speech “Die E-Rechnung in Industrie und Handel” how Coop introduced ZUGFeRD and that and how it was certified by the authorities

 For further details on all European countries please refer to the “EU compendium on e-invoicing retention” which also lists the legal requirements for the different countries and the (german) collection on legal foundations for electronic invoices in the EU (Sammlung der Rechtsgrundlagen für elektronische Rechnungen in der EG).

-As defined in the german e-invoice law (amended E-Rechnungsgesetz in Bgbl 19/2017) and the E-Rechnungsverordnung, structured e-invoices will become mandatory vis á vis the national authorities as of November 2020 in Germany and possible vis á vis federal authorities as of April 2021.
+As defined in the german e-invoice law (amended E-Rechnungsgesetz in Bgbl 19/2017) and the E-Rechnungsverordnung, structured e-invoices became mandatory vis á vis the national authorities (and Bremen) as of November 2020.
+The following states will follow: Baden-Württemberg and Saarland (as of 2022), Mecklenburg-West Pomerania as of April 2023, Rhineland-Palatinate as of 2024 and Hesse as of 18.04.2024 (german source).

 According to the justification for the e-Rechnungsverordnung the authorities receive an annual total of 7.95 million invoices, of which they expects 80% (6.36 million invoices) to become electronical.

 The justification refers to the Architekturkonzept e-Rechnung, which estimates (page 96) 8 million invoices, half of which are direct and the other half are vis á vis the administration.
-Other sources talk about an expected 300,000 directly affected suppliers.
+Other sources talk about an potentially 300,000 stakeholders which may have been affected.

 The official justification further expects a reduction of the processing time from 22,6 minutes to 11,78 minutes each and total savings of up to 62.38 million Euro for the government along with savings of 10.87 million Euro for the industry.
 The costs are expected to amount to 6.1 million Euro as a one off investment and 1.125 million Euro annually.